edgeimpulse/voice-activated-microbit/README.md

 ## Use the power of the crowd to collect keywords

-Alternatively you can use the power of the crowd to collect your keywords.
-This is very useful in a STEM or conference setting.
+You can use the power of the crowd to collect your keywords.
+This is very useful in a STEM or conference setting ([here's a video of it in action](https://youtu.be/JOVrqi9lU6s?t=449)).
 For this you'll need an API key, which you'll find under **Dashboard > Keys > Add new API key**.

 Then construct the following URL: